Pizza4Coders/practica-dms-2020-2021/components/dms2021client/README.md

 - **Single responsibility:** The code is divided in different packages and classes trying to ensure that each one is responsible of one functionality.
 - **Open/Close:** The menus are designed in a way that each one extends from the `OrderedMenu` without modifying his behavior.
 - **Liskov substitution:** The subclasses extend the base class functionality, but didn't replace his base behavior.
-- **Interface segregation:** The `Menu` interface only has the main methods common to all the menus without forcing subclasses implementing methods they wouldn't use.
+- **Interface segregation:** The `OrderedMenu` abstract class has the some methods common to all the menus without forcing subclasses implementing methods they wouldn't use.
-- **Dependency inversion:** When using instances of objects we tried using declaring the variable type to his interface so if we changed the object, the code should work fine with the new behavior.
+- **Dependency inversion:** The concretions depends on the abstraction `OrderedMenu`, by this way created new menus is very easy.

 ## Model-view-controller
 We use MVC to split the code on these three parts: